Fast food advertising: Sport

 Several international fast food companies have sponsored sporting events, teams and leagues.
 McDonald's is one of the largest sponsors, having affiliations with the NHL, Olympic Games, and the FIFA World Cup.

 Television

 Some fast food companies sponsor television programs.
 Domino's Pizza have sponsored Sky One's screenings of The Simpsons in the UK for many years (But reported because of new regulation on advertising that the deal may end).
 In 2005, Pizza Hut sponsored the same program when it was shown on Channel 4 – the Sky/Domino's deal continued.

 Fast food companies were major sponsors of the Saturday morning cartoons in the United States, where they advertised their children's meals.
-When McDonald's and Disney partnered, promotion of McDonald's meals were highly viewed by the youth population.
+Fast food ads often portrayed snacks as enjoyable and depicted them with vibrant colors and animated characters, which appealed especially to children.
+When McDonald's and Disney partnered, promotions of McDonald's meals were highly viewed by the youth population.
 This persuasion for children increased youth obesity and improper nutrition throughout the world.
 The withdrawal of Disney from their partnership with McDonald's was executed and since the two companies have not collaborated.